 2. Make your seed list.

 In January, break out your favorite seed catalogs to plan this year’s garden.
-Check seeds left from last year, toss expired ones, and list all the ones you want for this year’s vegetable (and flower!) garden.
+Check seeds left from last year, toss expired ones, and list all the ones you want for this year’s vegetable and flower garden.
+Some of our favorites are Botanical Interests, John Scheepers Kitchen Garden Seeds, Johnny’s Selected Seeds, Renee’s Garden, and Seed Savers Exchange.

 3. Take a walk.

 Pull on your boots and head into the garden for a ramble.
 Enjoy the magnolia buds and the signs of birds foraging for food.
-You might even see snowdrops blooming while snow still covers the ground.
-We still have another month or two of winter, but signs of spring are there if you look for them.
+In February, you might even see snowdrops or hellebores blooming while snow still covers the ground.
+We still have months of winter ahead, but signs of spring are there if you look for them.

 5. Hit the books.